Perstraction: Amino acids separation through the charged membrane

 A membrane brings many new elements for the separation.
-Amino acids has been separated by perstraction.
+Amino acids have been separated by perstraction.
 Membranes did not only separate extractants and the primary solution but also were selective for amino acids.
 Charged membranes were used.
 So they selected amino acids by pKa.
 Besides the selectivity of a membrane is affected by its thickness, pore diameter and charge potential.
 The bigger pore is, the better amino acids permeate the membrane.
 The higher charge potential is, the bigger electrostatic rejection effects are.
 The thinner membrane, the less it is selective.

 The clean groundwater

 Pollutants can be deleted from groundwater by perstraction.
 Different techniques have been patented.
 The oldest one has published in 1990 and the youngest one in 1998.
 In the 2000s has been done few patent applications but no granted patents.

 Organic compounds through a membrane has been concentrated from groundwater.
 The concentration factor is from 1 000 to 10 000 bringing 0.1 ppb concentrations to between 0.1 and 1.0 ppm.
 Besides the concentration of a contaminant has been analyzed in real-time.
 The membrane is polymer like polysulphane.
-The hole diameter is 300 µm and thickness is 30 µm.
+The hole diameter is 300 μm and thickness is 30 μm.

 Removal of pharmaceuticals from water

 The pharmaceuticals pass sewage treatment plants.
 They like estrogen conjugates may cause problems.
 Drugs of the research were common, present in the aquatic environment and inability to be adequately removed by sewage treatment plants.
 There were seven different drugs in the research.
 Dibutyl sebacate and oleic acid formed liquid cores in capsules because they do not diffuse away from capsules and have affinity for drugs.
-Capsule external diameters were 740 µm and 680 µm and internal diameters were 570 µm and 500 µm.
+Capsule external diameters were 740 μm and 680 μm and internal diameters were 570 μm and 500 μm.
 Agitation was 300 rpm.
 Equilibrium times were 30, 50 and 90 minutes.

 Since dibutyl sebacate and oleic acid were different affinity for drugs, they were used concurrently.
 Four drugs were extracted effectively for 40–50 minutes (at least 50% removed).
 Extraction rates did not change significantly above 150 rpm.
 Membrane thickness did not affect the result significantly.
 On the contrary the capsule size was remarkable for mass transfer.